 Is Solutions Counseling Right For Me?

 Solutions counseling, also called solution-focused brief therapy (SFBT), is a type of counseling designed to keep the conversation on the present or the future, rather than the past.
-Rather than mulling over past hurtings, sessions revolve around what is happening now and how to find the right approach to solving the problem.
+Rather than mulling over past hurts, sessions revolve around what is happening now and how to find the right approach to solving the problem.
 With this focus, on goal-oriented therapy, the symptoms or issues bringing a person to therapy are typically not of concern.
 Rather, the clinician encourages her or her client to develop a clear, detailed, vision of the future and offers encouraging support as the client determines the skills, resources, and abilities needed to successfully achieve that vision.

 Find Your Own Answers